eosnetworkfoundation/grant-framework/applications/myproject_name.md

 We are four creative outdoor enthusiasts from Norway with backgrounds in the travel industry, logistics, project management and programming.

 We have hosted several Lost Diamond events in Norway, utilizing the EOS-Mainnet, for more than 1,000 users to test and improve TheLostDiamond race.

+Our programmer (Bjørn Omsland) has twenty years experience as a full stack developer and four year experience as a smart contract developer on the EOS-blockchain.

 ### Team Code Repos